-If you're looking for a different type of healing to incorporate into your life, then these alternative practices in Hong Kong may be of interest
+If you're looking for a different types of alternative healing in Hong Kong to incorporate into your life, then these may be of interest

 What does it mean to be well?
 Sure, eating healthy food and working out at one of the many gyms in Hong Kong can help, but what if you still feel under par?
 Our wellness maven Avelino Cortes decided to see if he could feel even better with the help of alternative healing in Hong Kong.
 Here’s what happened.

 I love a paracetamol.

 If ever I have a mild ailment, like a cold or a headache, I’ll pop that magical pill and all will be right in my world.
 But is it really?
 Sometimes, it’s easier to look the other way than to face the truth and, quite often, many of us turn to conventional ways of healing our bodies.
 Popping a pill to get that ‘quick fix’ and hoping the ailment goes away is much easier than looking at what is actually causing the pain.
 Over the past few weeks, I’ve journeyed deeper into the world of spirituality to see how various alternative treatments work.